 Systemic Vascular Resistance

-Systemic vascular resistance (SVR) is a measurement of the resistance to blood flow in the systemic arteries.
-It can be calculated with the following formula:
+Systemic vascular resistance (SVR) represents the resistance to blood flow within the systemic circulatory system.

 Pulmonary Vascular Resistance

-Pulmonary vascular resistance (PVR) is a measurement of the resistance to blood flow in the pulmonary arteries.
-It can be calculated with the following formula:
+Pulmonary vascular resistance (PVR) is the measure of resistance to blood flow within the pulmonary circulatory system.
+It represents the afterload of the right ventricle.

 Cardiac Output